Our Mission and Philosophy

 We take most forms of insurance.
 If you have any questions about whether we take your insurance please do not hesitate to ask one of our front office staff.
 We are committed to helping you maximize your insurance benefits.
 Because insurance policies vary we can only estimate your coverage in good faith but can not make any guarantees regarding payment due to the complexity of insurance contracts.
 We ask that any estimated out of pocket expense be paid by you on the date of service.
 As a courtesy to our patients we do bill insurance companies directly.

 As always, our front office staff is happy to answer any questions that you have regarding insurance.

-Children’s Dentistry of Cocheco Valley, LLP takes patient privacy very seriously and protecting confidential health information is of the utmost concern to our office.
+Children’s Dentistry of Cocheco Valley, LLC takes patient privacy very seriously and protecting confidential health information is of the utmost concern to our office.

 Please be advised of the following regarding our privacy practices: